To download a copy of the full Customer Service Benchmark report, visit here.

 According to Forrester Research, “54% of customers used email for customer service last year, making it the most used digital channel for customer service.”

 This is true even in the wake of companies de-prioritizing email as messaging platforms.
 Live chat and voice assistants like Amazon’s Alexa and Google Assistant emerged as ways to engage in 1:1 conversations and resolve issues.
 According to our consumer research, it’s because email customer support is more convenient.
-Our research also revealed its preferred as it’s readily available across all of our devices.
+Our research also revealed it is preferred as it’s readily available across all of our devices.

 Only 56% of companies have an easy-to-access, readily available email address.
 Nearly 64% of companies offered a Web form.
 37% of companies offered both an email address and a Web form.
 Surprisingly, 17% of companies did not have either an email address or a web form.